Complete classification of integrability and non-integrability of S=1/2 spin chains with symmetric next-nearest-neighbor interaction: Rank 3

 Due to the inversion symmetry, the above arguments also hold for the right end of $\bsA$.
 If a $k$-support operator $\bsA$ satisfies $A^1\neq A^3$, $A^{k-2}\neq A^k$, and $A^2=A^{k-1}=I$, operator $\bsA$ forms a {\it pair} with another $k$-support operator.
 For example, $k$-support operator $XIY\cdots ZIX$ forms a pair with $ZIYIY\cdots Y$ by considering commutators generating $k+2$-support operator $ZIYIY\cdots ZIX$ as \eq{ \ba{cccccccc}{ &&X&I&Y\cdots&Z&I&X \\ Z&I&Z&&&&& \\ Z&I&Y&I&Y\cdots&Z&I&X } \ba{cccccccc}{ Z&I&Y&I&Y\cdots&Y&& \\ &&&&&X&I&X \\ Z&I&Y&I&Y\cdots&Z&I&X }, } which leads to a linear relation of coefficients: \eq{ -J^2_Zq_{XIY\cdots ZIX}-J^2_X q_{ZIYIY\cdots Y}=0. } This relation suggests that $q_{ZIYIY\cdots Y}=0$ directly implies $q_{XIY\cdots ZIX}=0$.
 In general, if two operators $\bsA$ and $\bsA'$ form a pair, then $q_{\bsA'}=0$ directly implies $q_{\bsA}=0$.

-Considering this procedure repeatedly, we find that a $k$-support operator $\bsA$ may have a nonzero coefficient only if it is an extended-doubling-product operator $\tb^1 \tb^2\tb^3\cdots \tb^{(k-1)/2}$ with $B^i\neq B^{i+1}$ for all $i$.
+Considering this procedure repeatedly, we find that a $k$-support operator $\bsA$ may have a nonzero coefficient only if $k$ is odd and it is an extended-doubling-product operator $\tb^1 \tb^2\tb^3\cdots \tb^{(k-1)/2}$ with $B^i\neq B^{i+1}$ for all $i$.
 In addition, all the coefficients of the remaining $k$-support operators (extended-doubling-product operators) on odd sites are linearly connected, and this is also true for those on even sites.
+Note that if $k$ is even, all $k$-support operators $\bsA$ are shown to have zero coefficients.